 Generally, water softener salt does not have many other practical uses outside of water softening.
 It is not suitable for use in cooking or as a dietary supplement, and it is not recommended for use in other household applications such as cleaning.

 It’s best to let water softener salt be a uni-tasker and only use it for your water softening system.
 One potential exception to this would be as a driveway deicer.
-While not ideal, it can be used for this purpose as detailed in this linked article.
+While not ideal, it can be used in a pinch for this purpose as detailed in this linked article.